Salt Dough Star Ornaments

 Extra notes and tips that could help

-When it comes to crafts we all know that they often can be a little stressful for parents.
-So here are a few extra notes and tips to ensure that this crafting session goes smoothly and everyone enjoys making the Salt Dough Star Ornaments.
+When it comes to crafts, we all know that they often can be a little stressful for parents.
+So here are a few extra notes and tips to ensure that this crafting session goes smoothly.

 • Baking times may vary if you roll out the dough thicker or thinner than I did, so check on the ornaments before the time is up, and adjust accordingly.

-• It is easier to roll the dough out between two pieces of parchment paper.
+• Rolling the dough out between two pieces of parchment paper is easier.
 This stops the dough from getting stuck on your rolling pin.

-• If you are getting your children involved with making the salt dough star ornaments then make sure they are supervised.
-Especially if they are around when you are checking the oven and baking process of the salt dough.
+• If you are getting your children involved with making the salt dough star ornaments, then make sure they are supervised.
+Especially if they are around when you are checking the oven and during the baking process of the salt dough.

 salt dough star ornaments 1